-2. Agreement of the capital and revenue resources to de liver our priorities for this Cou ncil Progress Status Progress RAG Α Outcome RAG А What we did in 2013/14 a deliver the 2012/11 Improvement at priorition Some of these reser Resources were put in place within the 2013/14 budget to b deliver the 2013/14 improvement it priorities s.
-Some of these resol irces were met from within the base budget and there was specific and positive investment in the 2013/14.
+2. Agreement of the capital and revenue resources to deliver our priorities for this Council met from within the base budget and there was specific and positive investment in 2013/14.

+• Resources were put in place within the 2013/14 budget to deliver the 2013/14 Improvement priorities.
+Some of these resources were